 Camu Camu for Vitamin C

 Camu camu contains the most vitamin C of any plant in the world.
 Put it this way, oranges often have 1,000-3000 parts per million of vitamin C. The camu camu berry can reach concentrations up to 50,000 parts per million.
 Yes, you read that correctly, camu camu berries contain well over 10x the vitamin C concentration of oranges.
-The extreme amount of vitamin C in the camu camu berry has spawned very active discussions concerning potential benefits of high dose vitamin C therapy.
+The extreme amount of vitamin C in the camu camu berry has spawned very active discussions concerning potential benefits of vitamin C therapy.
 Certainly one of the most popular advocates in this regard is Dr. James Duke, who has authored a number of definitive books concerning herbs, superfruits, and rainforest botanicals.
-He has explored high dose vitamin C therapy and its potential application for addressing symptoms of depression, degenerative diseases, immune system support, eyesight, and more.
-High dose vitamin C therapy is beyond the scope of this article but I’d encourage you to investigate his work, he has some very interesting ideas.
+He has explored large-serving vitamin C therapy and its potential application for addressing symptoms of depression, degenerative diseases, immune system support, eyesight, and more.
+Vitamin C therapy is beyond the scope of this article but I’d encourage you to investigate his work, he has some very interesting ideas.

 Camu Camu for Antioxidants

-Oxidative stress and inflammation can lead to the development of many diseases and using natural methods to reduce those markers is of great interest.
+Oxidative stress can lead to the development of many diseases and using natural methods to reduce those markers is of great interest.
 The good news?
 The formal inquiries into camu camu have observed strong antioxidant action, yielding further support for the historical placement of camu camu in the category of Amazonian plants with health benefits.

-The Laboratory of Nutraceuticals and Functional Foods Science at Tokyo University of Marine Science and Technology in Japan conducted preliminary studies with mice and reported observing camu camu seed extract reduce oxidative stress and provide resistance to inflammation.
+The Laboratory of Nutraceuticals and Functional Foods Science at Tokyo University of Marine Science and Technology in Japan conducted preliminary studies with mice and reported observing camu camu seed extract reduce oxidative stress and provide resistance to irritation.

 Supplementing With Camu Camu